We are overwhelmed with relief and joy by the news that

-Brittney Griner has been wrongfully detained in Russia for
+Brittney Griner has been released from Russia!

 News of Brittney’s detention began to circulate in U.S. media on March 5th, weeks after her detainment.
 The lack of transparency and communication from Russian authorities has caused experts on to call into doubt the allegations against Brittney.